coopdanger/spad/spec/CONTRIBUTING.md

 When the work is at a good
 point to form a stable version of the API, it is progressed through the IETF publication process with the goal of publishing an RFC.
 Once approved, the text of the RFC is used to form a released version of the API.
 The first version would be v1.
-The current working pre-standard version is always referred to as v0.
+The current working pre-standard version is always referred to as v0 <<current living standard version is always v0>>.
 The API includes the version in the URL so that developers can implement to a specific non-changing specification.
 Future versions attempt, but do not guarantee, to be backwards-compatible with the previous version.